-Metaphrog tirelessly promote the medium of comics and travel regularly to talk about their work.
-They are Patrons of Reading at Northfield Academy 2013-17, the first graphic novelists ever to fill such a role, and were Writers in Residence at the Edinburgh International Book Festival (2015).
+Metaphrog tirelessly travel to promote the medium of comics and have delivered 700+ author visit sessions.
+They were Patrons of Reading at Northfield Academy, in Aberdeen, 2013-17, Writers in Residence at the Edinburgh International Book Festival 2015 and Graphic Novel Authors in Residence with Glasgow Life at Holyrood Secondary School 2019.
 They have spoken at prestigious venues such as The Glasgow School of Art, Gordonstoun school, The National Library of Scotland, The Edinburgh International Book Festival, The Guardian and international schools and festivals around the world.

 Metaphrog have also undertaken key commissioned work for prestigious clients, for example their comic adaptation of Edwin Morgan’s Poem The First Men on Mercury for The Association for Scottish Literary Studies.

 John is from Scotland and studied engineering and science, gaining three degrees, including a PhD in Electronic and Electrical Engineering in a branch of Opto-Electronics involving micro-machining.
 In 1994 he had just returned to Scotland from working in the Netherlands.
-Sandra, from France, has a degree in Arts and Letters, and had just packed her bags and moved to Scotland in search of adventure.
+Sandra, from France, left art school, packed her bag and moved to Scotland in search of adventure.
 Their meeting was a catalyst and within a few months they created Metaphrog.

 Eisner Awards nominations: Best Graphic Album New 2001; Best Title for a Younger Audience 2001; Best Coloring 2011

 Ignatz Awards nomination for Best New Talent 2001

 The Graphic Novel World of Metaphrog solo exhibitions:

 Carnegie Library, Ayr (November 11 2023 – February 4 2024)